 - A5 compatibility

 In my opinion, the first two are honestly marginal improvements.
-The stock now weighs 21.2 oz (1.3 lbs), which is only about two ounces.
+The stock now weighs 21.2 oz (1.3 lbs), which is about 5 ounces.
 I know, I know…ounces equal pounds and pounds equal pain.
 As far as cost, the original was around $250 and I bought mine for $179.
 That is a pretty good savings, but the price still puts the UBR on the upper end of the spectrum.

 The real benefit is the A5 compatibility.